-4. Select the check boxes for the users to import into the Lionbridge App, and then click Import.
+5. Select the check boxes for the users to import into the Lionbridge App, and then click Import.

 The Lionbridge App imports each selected user's username and email address.
+During the import process, the App automatically overwrites the records of any users with matching email addresses.
+This prevents duplicate user records in the App.

 Note: After users are imported, you still need to add them to a team, so that they can send out assets for translation.
 You can also specify which users are site administrators, who can access configuration and administration features in the Lionbridge App, and you can specify the default language for displaying the Lionbridge App to each user.
-For details, see the following section, "Editing a User".
+For details, see the following section, "Editing a User" on page 82.